bdusell/singularity-tutorial/README.md

-Building an image file does require root privileges, so it is most convenient to build the image on your local machine or workstation and then copy it to your `/scratch365` directory in the CRC.
+Building an image file does require root privileges, so it is most convenient to build the image on your local machine or workstation and then copy it to your HPC cluster via `scp`.
 The reason it requires root is because the kernel is shared, and user permissions are implemented in the kernel.
 So if you want to do something in the container as root, you actually need to *be* root on the host when you do it.

 There is also an option to build it without root privileges.
 This works by sending your definition to a remote server and building the image there, but I have had difficulty getting this to work.

-Once you've uploaded your image to the CRC, you can submit a batch job that runs `singularity exec` with the image file you created and the command you want to run.
+Once you've uploaded your image to your HPC cluster, you can submit a batch job that runs `singularity exec` with the image file you created and the command you want to run.
 That's it!

 ## A Simple PyTorch Program